isaacnmm/pestpolicy-hugo2XX/content/posts/painting-vs-staining-deck/index.md

 layout: post
 ---

-Below I've outlined the key differences between painting vs. staining [deck](https://pestpolicy.com/can-i-sand-my-deck-by-hand/) - and equally which one will be the best fit for which surfaces and weather conditions.
+Below I've outlined the key differences between painting vs. staining [deck](https://pestpolicy.com/can-i-sand-my-deck-by-hand/)- and equally which one will be the best fit for which surfaces and weather conditions.
 Also, I've answered this question - it better to stain or paint a deck?
 Real wood decks will weather with time, but you can use stains for weathered wood to make the outdoor living space beautiful and more inviting.

-Compared to brick pavers and concrete, wooden decks will require a higher level of [maintenance and care](https://www.extension. purdue. edu/extmedia/NCR/NCR-134. html).
-So, this guide will help you know where to leave it natural, paint it, or stain it.
+Compared to brick pavers and concrete, wooden decks will require a higher level of [maintenance and care](https://www.extension.purdue.edu/extmedia/NCR/NCR-134.html).So, this guide will help you know where to leave it natural, paint it, or stain it.

 ##  Painting Vs. Staining Deck - 7 Differences